Extending Jarvis¶

 Getting Started¶

+For a manual walkthrough without the toolkit, see the Commands tutorial.
 For deeper understanding of how plugins are found and loaded, see the Discovery System documentation.